Emmacharleswilson/Discover3c/README.md

 The imagery is catching and visually represents the theme of the website.

 All imagery provides alternative text to be used in the event that the element cannot be rendered.
-The template used to provide alt text for background images can be found  [here](http://www.davidmacd.com/blog/alternate-text-for-css-background-images.html "Link to alt text reference on www.davidmacd.com").

 [Back to top ⇧](#Discover3c)